nebari-dev/nebari/docs/source/installation/login.md

 ## Adding a QHub user

-You will need to add a QHub user in order to login to your QHub platform.
-If you have chosen to use GitHub or Auth0 single-sign on, you must ensure the 'Username' you provide for new users in Keycloak match the usernames from GitHub or Auth0 respectively.
+You will need to add a QHub user in order to log in to your QHub platform.
+If you have chosen to use GitHub or Auth0 single-sign-on, you must ensure the 'Username' you provide for new users in Keycloak matches the usernames from GitHub or Auth0 respectively.

 ### Add user using Keycloak console